dogweather/forkful/content/en/google-apps-script/strings/using-regular-expressions.md

 weight: 11
 ---

-## What & Why?

-Regular Expressions (regex) are patterns used to match character combinations in strings.
-Programmers utilize them for searching, editing, or manipulating text and data, making them indispensable for pattern matching and data parsing tasks.

 ## How to:
 Using regular expressions in Google Apps Script is straightforward thanks to the JavaScript-based syntax.
 Here's how you can incorporate regex into your scripts for common tasks like searching and data validation.

 ### Searching Strings
 Suppose you want to find if a string contains a specific pattern, such as an email address.
 Here’s a simple example:

 ```javascript